cucumber/cucumber-jvm/examples/java-gradle/README.md

 ## Caveats

-Groovy example by [David Kowis](https://github.com/dkowis) runs perfectly, but it uses Groovy step definitions.
+The Groovy example by [David Kowis](https://github.com/dkowis) runs perfectly, but it uses Groovy step definitions.

-If you're writing your step definitions in Java then Gradle script needs to be changed slightly.
+If you're writing your step definitions in Java then the Gradle script needs to be changed slightly.

 Here are some caveats:

- * `cucumber` task has to depend on `compileTestJava` task in order to compile test sources
+ * The `cucumber` task has to depend on `compileTestJava` task in order to compile test sources

  ```groovy
  task cucumber() {